 Last, but definitely not least, soon, (all) crypto values can be acquired by open-ended special funds with fixed investment conditions, up to 20% of the fund’s NAV.
 From an investment tax perspective, crypto assets will also be included in the investment catalogue of special investment funds with a corresponding 20% limit.
 Furthermore, open-ended special funds with fixed investment conditions may also invest – without any quantitative limit – in infrastructure project companies.

-d) Closed-ended master-feeder structures for mutual funds, also with special funds
+d) Closed-ended master-feeder structures for mutual funds

 The commencement of pre-marketing, i.e. activities before and below the threshold of marketing in the regulatory sense, will be subject to a notification obligation.
 However, the notification does not have to be made prior to the commencement of pre-marketing, but can be made within two weeks.
 The scope of application of the so-called reverse solicitation will be substantially reduced, since for 18 months after the commencement of pre-marketing, a distribution event will be deemed in case of a subscription of units of the “pre-marketed” special fund and a distribution notification will be required.
 Therefore, in the future, many pre-marketing activities will have to be followed by marketing notifications.